rudresh051/DevOps/ComputerNetworks/Lecture0001.md

 ![alt text](image-4.png)

 ## Disadvantage
-* There are only 256 Network's, and even a small organization must buy 16M computer (HOST) to purchase one network
+* There are only 256(2^8) Network's(These are basically parts), and even a small organization must buy 16M computer (HOST) to purchase one network

 ## Solution - classful Addressing